Menu

 Step 6: Completion

 After contracts have been exchanged, you’re on the home straight.
 At this point you will receive a completion statement from your lawyer with any outstanding payments – including stamp duty land tax and remaining fees.
-You will also need to sign the title deeds and authorise for the total payment to be sent to the buyer’s lawyer.
+You will also need to sign the title deeds and authorise for the total payment to be sent to the seller’s lawyer.

 In exchange you will receive the title deeds and the keys to the property.
 However, don’t forget that you still need to officially register ownership with the Land Registry.